New Zealand politician punched in face while walking to work

 WELLINGTON, New Zealand (AP) — A New Zealand government minister said he was punched in the face Thursday while walking to work in an attack that's rare in a country where politicians often mingle with the public in stores, bars and sports arenas.

-Stevens said two people came along to help and the man jumped in a car and drove away.
-Shaw suffered a black eye and grazes on his wrist and was being assessed at Wellington Hospital, Stevens said.
+Stevens said two people came along to help and the man jumped in a vehicle and drove away.
+Shaw suffered a black eye and grazes on his wrist, Stevens said.

+Police said a 47-year-old man was arrested and charged with injuring with intent.
+He is due to appear in court Friday and would face a maximum five years in prison if found guilty.

-New Zealand's Prime Minister Jacinda Ardern said she'd spoken with Shaw soon after the attack and he'd told her he was doing fine.
+New Zealand's Prime Minister Jacinda Ardern said she spoke with Shaw soon after the attack and he'd told her he was doing fine.
 She told him to take whatever time he needed to recover and her thoughts were with him and his wife.

 "When you go into politics in New Zealand you just don't expect these things to happen, and I know it will be especially challenging for loved ones," Ardern said in a statement.